boa-dev/boa/README.md

 There are some pre-defined tasks in [tasks.json](.vscode/tasks.json)

 - Build - shift+cmd/ctrl+b should build and run cargo.
 You should be able to make changes and run this task.
-- Test - (there is no shortcut, youll need to make one) - Runs `Cargo Test`.
+- Test - (there is no shortcut, you'll need to make one) - Runs `Cargo Test`.
   I personally set a shortcut of shift+cmd+option+T (or shift+ctrl+alt+T)

 If you don't want to install everything on your machine, you can use the Dockerfile.